Peter Barrow reports that on the back of the original is a note that reads (with a few minor edits and omissions):

 Comment:

 Though Simon Barrow of Bath was predominantly Sephardic, his paternal grandfather Simon Barrow of Barbados had an Ashkenasi name - Simon son of Baruch - which was Anglicised in Barbados to Simon Barrow.
 His paternal grandmother Bailah Montefiore 1720-73 was probably part-Sephardic, but the (probable) Baruch Lousada mother of his paternal grandfather was Sephardic.
 He married Tryphena Esther Lyon de Symons the daughter of an Ashkenasi Jew, and his father-in-law Baron Lyon de Symons in effect bears the name Simon.
-This suggested to us that Simon Barrow of Bath was related to his wife - if our suggestion is correct they were second cousins (once removed)!
+This suggested to us that Simon Barrow of Bath was related to his wife - but how?

 His role of special diplomatic envoy for the Prince Regent was of course during the 1811-20 period of Britain's last regency, after which the Prince Regent became King George 4.
 Simon Barrow was very young at the time - between 24 and 33.
 He also married young in 1808 aged 21.
 This strongly suggests his father-in-law was not only well-connected at the English Court, but had retained his family's palace connections in Vienna.
 Of course, because Baron Lyon de Symons died in 1814, the advancement of Simon Barrow occurred in the 1811-14 period.
 Historically, this period was significant for it led up to the final defeat of Napoleon in 1815 and the Congress of Vienna held from Sep 1814 to Jun 1815.
 The role of the Prince Regent's special envoy may have been arranging portraiture (see note 12 below).